310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Tetora awkward0 %}
-Uu~myu… As usual, everything Shinkai-senpai says is too vague and floaty to really know what it is.
+Uu~myu… As usual, everythin’ Shinkai-senpai says is too vague and floaty to really know what it is.
 {% endbubble %}

 {% bubble Shinobu srsthinking %}
-That is one of Shinkai-dono’s charms… However, I think about this a lot, but is he truly alright carrying out his daily life activities like this…?
+While that is one of Shinkai-dono’s charms—… I think about this a lot, but is he truly alright carrying out his daily life activities like this…?
 {% endbubble %}

 {% bubble Tetora norsmile %}